rniemeyer/knockout-classBindingProvider/README.md

 //options - an object that can contain these properties:
 //  attribute - override the attribute used for bindings (defaults to `data-class`)
 //  virtualAttribute - override the text used for virtual bindings (defaults to `class` and specified as `ko class:`)
-//  bindingRouter - custom function for routing data-class bindings to the appropriate binding
+//  bindingRouter - custom function for routing class names to the appropriate binding
 //  fallback - look for normal `data-bind` bindings after failing with this provider on an element (defaults to false) ko.bindingProvider.instance = new ko.classBindingProvider(bindings, options);
 ```